 Once proceedings have commenced, the discovery obligations become more onerous.
 Each party is required to disclose to the other the existence of:

-- the documents on which he or she relies;
+- the documents on which they rely;

 - the documents that support another party's case.58

 Product liability cases often involve very extensive design documents and production records, which can run to thousands of documents.
-This can become strategically relevant – for example, when deciding on the best timing for settlement offers.
+This can become strategically relevant – for example when deciding on the best timing for settlement offers.

 vi Apportionment and contribution